-Witness Jennings testified that DEC has RECs in its inventory that it cannot use for its own REPS compliance because the RECs were earned by hydroelectric power facilities owned by DEC that are renewable energy facilities, not new renewable energy facilities.
-Witness Jennings further testified that DEC has discussed with NCEMC exchanging a portion of these RECs for an equal number of RECs in NCEMC's inventory that DEC could use for its REPS compliance.
-She noted that, unlike DEC, NCEMC could use the RECs earned by the hydroelectric power facilities for its REPS compliance because N.C.G.S. § 62-133.8(c)(2)(d) allows EMCs and municipalities to meet their REPS requirements through the purchase of RECs derived from renewable energy facilities (as opposed to new renewable energy facilities).
-Witness Jennings further testified that this exchange would benefit DEC's customers because it would allow DEC to meet part of its general REPS requirements through the RECs exchanged with NCEMC at no cost to DEC's customers rather than purchase additional RECs from new renewable energy facilities.
-In addition, NCEMC's customers would be held harmless in the transaction as this exchange would simply replace RECs in NCEMC's inventory with different RECs that NCEMC could use to meet its REPS compliance requirements.
+Order"), and its Order Accepting Registration of Renewable Energy Facilities, Docket Nos.
+E-7, Subs 942, 943, 945 and 946, issued December 9, 2010, the Commission accepted the registration of these specific hydro facilities as renewable energy facilities, but not as new renewable energy facilities.
+The Commission so concluded because these utility-owned facilities did not meet the delivery requirement of G.S. § 62-133.8(a)(5)(c), which requires the delivery of electric power to an electric power supplier, such as DEC, by an entity other than the electric power supplier itself to qualify as a new renewable energy facility.
+(T. at pp. 70-71) Witness Jennings indicated that the Company has discussed with NCEMC exchanging a portion of these RECs for an equal number of General Requirement RECs in NCEMC's inventory that DEC could use for REPS She noted that NCEMC could use these hydro RECs for compliance purposes because G.S. § 62-133.8(c)(2)(d) allows electric membership corporations ("EMCs") to meet its REPS requirements through the purchase of RECs derived from renewable, as opposed to new renewable energy facilities.
+Witness Jennings testified that this exchange would benefit DEC's customers, because it would allow DEC to meet part of its General Requirement through the RECs exchanged with NCEMC at no cost to DEC's customers.
+Otherwise, DEC would have to purchase additional RECs from new renewable energy facilities.
+Additionally, NCEMC's customers would be held harmless in the transaction as this exchange would simply replace RECs in NCEMC's inventory with different RECs that NCEMC could use to meet its REPS compliance requirements.
+(T. at 71-72)